englercj/playground/README.md

 ### Should Have (v1 or v2)

-1. Add external js resources in settings dialog
-2. Data attachments like images, or json to power a demo.
+1. Data attachments like images, or json to power a demo.
-3. Embed view that embeds just the preview with a link back
+2. Embed view that embeds just the preview with a link back
     * Useful for blog/forums posts and such.
-5. UI to star a playground
+3. UI to star a playground
 4. Add homepage and search results
     * Show highly starred/trending playgrounds on homepage
     * Also use official/features flags for homepage